dmaticzka/GraphProt/README.md

 GraphProt uses various opensource software packages.
-Please make sure that the follwing programs are installed and accessible via the PATH environment variable (i.e. you should be able to call the programs by just issuing the comman).
+Please make sure that the follwing programs are installed and accessible via the PATH environment variable (i.e. you should be able to call the programs by just issuing the command).

 * RNAshapes is used for GraphProt secondary structure predictions (recommended version: 2.1.6, [http://bibiserv.techfak.uni-bielefeld.de/rnashapes/](http://bibiserv.techfak.uni-bielefeld.de/rnashapes/))
 * perf is used to calculate prediction performance ([http://osmot.cs.cornell.edu/kddcup/software.html](http://osmot.cs.cornell.edu/kddcup/software.html))